wduquette/joe/mdbook/src/introduction.md

 Joe is growing into that language.

+## Non-Goals

+**High Performance**: I don't need it; and I'm following the original Tcl/Tk
+dictum: write the fast code in the host language and glue it together with the scripting language.

+**Application development**: See above.
+Joe is meant to be a partner with Java, not a replacement.

+**General scripting**: Use Python.
+Or, better still, Tcl/Tk.

+**Pure functional programming**: I'm happy to incorporate functional techniques in my code; but I've spent over 40 years learning how to work with mutable state without shooting myself in the foot.

+**Automatic binding to Java classes**: I've written bindings by hand.
+I've used generators like Swig.
+Artisanal hand-crafted bindings are much more pleasing, at least to me.
+I want to provide tools for that purpose, not settle for something quick and ugly.

 ## Why Java?

 I've been using Java professionally, full-time, for the last nine years.
 I'm